SquadFM/Squad-Field-Manual/README.md

 - Rifleman (suggested role for your first few games)
 - Medic
 - Automatic Rifleman
-- Do logi runs (bring build/ammo points from main to your squad's FOB).
+- Do logi runs (bring construction/ammo points from main to your squad's FOB).
 Tell your SL that you volunteer for logi runs.
 Sometimes the SL wants you to fight and does the runs himself.
 Learn how to drive a truck first and how you can load/unload it.

 [Back to top](#squad-field-manual)

 ## Finding a Server
 - First join Jensen's Range (the map where you train).
 Then search for a server.
 Most good servers are usually full and have a waiting list and you have to wait a few minutes.
 While you wait for the server to connect, you can train on Jensen's Range.
-The game will connect you automatically to the server once it's your turn.
+The game will connect you automatically to the server once you can join.
 - For your first game: Jump on a full server (you might need to wait a few minutes in the Queue, that's fine, don't join if the queue is > 5ppl).
 Preferably you should join a server in your native language to make communication easy.
 Join a Squad.
 If none are open, be patient, there will be one available in a few minutes.
 Have fun!
-Tell your Squad Leader you are new and need guidance, do as the says, kick ass.
+Tell your Squad Leader you are new and need guidance, do as they say, kick ass.
 - Ping is not super important in Squad.
 You will still have a good experience with a 150 ping.
 - Many servers specifically say something like "New Players Welcome".
 Those are a good place to start.
 - Pick a server with the gamemode AAS or RAAS.
 Maps usually change every round.
 You will most likely join an ongoing game.